Register House Departments Roll of Honour 1914-1918

 William Clark Girdwood

 Born 4 March 1874, Edinburgh.
 Worked as a waiter, and was a militiaman in 3rd battalion, Royal Scots.
 Enlisted as a regular, 10 May 1894, and served for twenty years in 1st Battalion, Royal Scots, at home, in South Africa (where he saw action during the Boer War) and in India.
-From December 1914 he spent eleven months on the Western Front, where he was wounded in the hand at Ypres in April 1915, before his battalion was sent to Salonika.
+From December 1914 he spent eleven months on the Western Front, being wounded in the hand at Ypres in April 1915, before his battalion was sent to Salonika.
 After eight months Girdwood was posted home, and on 31 August 1916 was discharged at the termination of his 22 years of engagement.
 Joined the staff of GROS as a pensioner messenger.
-Died unmarried 9 March 1936, Edinburgh, aged 62.
+Retired and died unmarried 9 March 1936, Edinburgh, aged 62.

-Born circa 1887, Yorkshire.
+Born 1887, Yorkshire.
 Three years’ service in 3rd London Yeomanry.
-Second Division Clerk in Post Office Savings Bank, West Kensington, London, 1905-1910.
+Second Division Clerk in Post Office Savings Bank, West Kensington, London, 28 December 1905-9 January 1910.
 Transferred to GROS 10 January 1910.
 Married Edith J Rylatt at Hull, 17 August 1914.
 Attested 25 November 1915 and placed on Army Reserve.
 Left GROS on being mobilised 4 August 1916, and was posted as Private 7576 to 10th (Scottish) Battalion, King’s Liverpool Regiment.
-Served in France January to April 1917 and September 1917 to January 1919.
+Served in France, January to April 1917 and September 1917 to January 1919.
 Hospitalised three times with trench fever.
 From January 1918 spent the rest of the war on clerical duty with the Accountants to the Expeditionary Force Canteens at the British base at Le Havre, France.
 Demobilised 7 March 1919 and returned to GROS.
+Promoted to be a Higher Grade Clerk circa 1920-6, and Senior Staff Officer by retirement.
 Died 7 August 1960, Edinburgh, aged 73.

 Born 12 November 1868, Port Glasgow.
 Married Jane Ann Johnson at Dover, 4 October 1890.
 Served in Seaforth Highlanders before the First World War.
 Discharged from the Army 20 May 1908.
 In 1911 was working as a caretaker in Edinburgh.
 Re-enlisted 5 September 1914, and on 8 April 1918 ended 34 years of military service in the rank of Sergeant Major, Inns Court Officer Training Corps, London.
 After being discharged he was appointed a pensioner messenger in GROS.
 He retired from GROS as a record keeper in about 1933.
 Died 3 March 1963, Edinburgh, aged 94.

 Born 12 June 1888, Aberdeen.
 Attended Leith Academy and George Heriot’s School.
-Appointed to clerical staff of GROS by 1910.
+Appointed to Lower Permanent Clerical Staff post in GROS, 27 Jan 1908.
 Was a peacetime volunteer in the 2nd Queen’s Edinburgh Volunteers, Royal Scots, but resigned to pursue his studies.
 He attested at Linlithgow on 10 November 1915 and was posted to 2/10th (Cyclist) Battalion of the regiment on coastal defence duty at Berwick upon Tweed (Private 2889, later 375333, promoted to Lance Corporal).
-On 31 October 1917 he was discharged from the ranks on being commissioned as a 2nd Lt into the 9th Battalion.
+On 31 October 1917 he was discharged from the ranks on being commissioned as a 2nd Lt into the 9th Battalion, Royal Scots.
 At the Armistice he was attached to 46th Brigade, Light Trench Mortar Battery.
 He was disembodied on 1 February 1919, and his promotion to full Lieutenant was gazetted on 1 May 1919.
-Retired as Executive Officer in GROS.
-Died 26 October 1953, Edinburgh.
+Returned to his post in GROS, was promoted to Second Class Clerk by 1926, and retired as Executive Officer.
+Died 26 October 1953, Edinburgh, aged 65.

 George Skirving Muir